9 Fun Things To Do in Lagos Portugal

 Depending on where you arrive in Portugal, there are several ways to get to Lagos.

-Whether you pick up your car at Faro Airport or any other city, driving in Portugal is very easy and convenient.
-The roads are in great shape, and drivers tend to be relaxed.
+Whether you pick up your car at Faro Airport, in Lisbon, or any other city, driving in Portugal is very easy and convenient.
+The roads are in great shape and drivers tend to be relaxed.
+Oh, and despite how far Lisbon may seem from Lagos, it’s only a 3-hour drive away.
 What about driving in Lagos?
 It was straightforward, and there are several parking lots in the city center and by the beaches.
 Just make sure to rent the Via Verde transponder to pay for tolls electronically.

 From Lisbon to Lagos By Train

 You can travel to Lagos from Lisbon – or any other city in Portugal - by train.
 It takes about 4 hours, and tickets cost 19€ - 40€.
 The only downside of traveling by train to Lagos from Lisbon is that you will have to switch train in Tunes.
 You can buy the ticket online and depart from either Lisboa Oriente or Entrecampos.

 From Lisbon to Lagos By Bus

 The most convenient way to travel from Lisbon to Lagos - if you are not renting a car - is probably by bus.
 It's a 4-hour ride and cost about 19€ -30€.
 You can buy the ticket online departing from Lisboa Oriente or Lisboa Sete Rios.

 Since Lagos was the starting point of my road trip through Portugal, I made my way to Faro airport, picked up my rental car there, and drove to Lagos.
 Let the adventure begin!